-Imagine a world where patients can receive hospital-level care in the comfort of their own homes.
+Imagine a world where patients can be admitted and receive hospital-level care in the comfort of their own homes.
 No more disruptive trips to the hospital or extended stays in clinical settings.
-Instead, advanced medical technologies seamlessly monitor health, support treatments, and connect patients to healthcare providers in real-time.
-This is the promise of the Hospital-at-Home (HaH) model.
+Instead, advanced medical technologies seamlessly monitor health, support treatments, and connect patients to healthcare providers in real time.
+This is the promise of the Hospital-at-Home (H@H) model.

-The HaH model is transforming how we think about healthcare delivery, offering reduced costs, better patient outcomes, and enhanced satisfaction.
-As IPS partners with the Digital Medicine Society (DiMe), we are working to define and scale the technological backbone that will make HaH a standard in modern medicine.
-Here, we explore the model’s potential, the tech stack enabling it, and how we can overcome challenges to ensure its success.
+The H@H model is transforming how we think about healthcare delivery, offering reduced costs, better patient outcomes, and enhanced satisfaction.
+As IPS partners with the Connected Health Collaborative Community (CHcc), co-hosted by the Digital Medicine Society (DiMe) and Consumer Technology Association (CTA) with UMass Chan Medical School’s Program in Digital Medicine as the founding Impact Sponsor, we are working to define and scale the technological backbone that will make H@H a standard in modern medicine.
+Through this project, “Advancing a Sustainable Hospital-at-Home Ecosystem at Scale”, we’re collaborating with industry leaders to explore the model’s potential, the tech stack enabling it, and how we can overcome challenges to ensure its success.

 The Hospital-at-Home model reimagines healthcare by providing inpatient-level care to patients in their own homes.
 This model addresses several pain points in traditional healthcare delivery: